sisaphilip/safaricom-alarms/readme.txt

-Welcome to my safaricom repo.
+Welcome to this repo.
+This is a solution for typical GSM site monitoring alarms, Implemented in RUST language targeting Raspberry pi board.
+Free to use.